top of page

 • Desert Research Institute: In Memory of Kelly Redmond

-Are are also grateful for additional private donations from Scott Mensing, Kathleen Springer, Jeff Pigati, Don Sullivan, Megan Walsh, Susan Zimmerman, and Anna Klimaszewski-Patterson.
+We are also grateful for additional private donations from Scott Mensing, Kathleen Springer, Jeff Pigati.

 asilomar2.jpg